Advanced Platform Technology Center

 Kath Bogie, Ph.D.

-Kath Bogie, Ph.D., serves as the lead for the wireless health monitoring and management program.
+Kath Bogie, Ph.D., serves as the lead for the Health Monitoring and Maintenance program.
 In addition, she oversees the grant submission process, providing for high quality and competitive research submissions.
 Finally, she represents the concerns of all other APT Investigators to the management team at Leadership meetings.

 Dr. Bogie is a biomedical engineer with a background in translational research in tissue health, wound management and wheelchair seating.
 Dr. Bogie leads studies to develop health maintenance technologies, including the modular surface stimulation system to systematically evaluate the effects of electrotherapy for treatment of chronic wounds and an advanced modular cushion for cost-effective pressure relief.
 Dr. Bogie also studies the application of advanced digital imaging for clinically useful monitoring of chronic wounds and is working with the Rural Telehealth program to implement wound monitoring technology in the field.